-These days I have a particular interest in anything related to a spirituality of work since I’m thinking about a new book project as a companion to my Sacred Pauses.
+These days I have a particular interest in anything related to a spirituality of work since I’m thinking about a new book project as a companion to my Sacred Pauses: Spiritual Practices for Personal Renewal.
 Rest and renewal in the form of sacred pauses and spiritual practice are vital to healthy living, but the flip side of all of that is a healthy spirituality of work.
 In the rhythm of work and rest, Sacred Pauses addresses just the one side of rest, and over the last year since its publication, I’ve been thinking a lot about the other side of work.

 I’m not yet sure what a new book project on spirituality/spiritual practice/work might look like, or how it might be different from other books on work already available, but I’m mulling that over and have started collecting some ideas.
-Here is a sampling from The High Calling and elsewhere:
+Here is a sampling:

 All in a Day’s Work: Practicing Spirituality at Work